Tapne/pwi_projekt/README.md

 # School exam
+Project made with:
+- Bootstrap
-Project made with Bootstrap, PHP 7+ and PDO for MySQL.
+- PHP 7+
+- PDO for MySQL